Thorulfr/employee-tracker/README.md

 # Employee Tracker

-A command-line application manage an employee database using Node.js, Inquirer, and MySQL.
+A command-line application used to manage an employee database using Node.js, Inquirer, and MySQL.

 In creating this application, I used the following user story and acceptance criteria: